xmartlabs/simon-ai/README.md

 👉 If you found a bug or [need help][need_help] please let us know.

-👉 If you enjoy using Fluttips we would love to hear about it!
+👉 If you enjoy using SimonAI we would love to hear about it!
 Drop us a line on [X][xmartlabs_x].

 ## License